fcosrno/taxonomy-jquery/README.md

 If you want to hide the "Create a tag" button, make this option false.
 This is useful if you want to manage tag creation elsewhere.

+If you want to put the "Create a tag" button at the end of the list, set `createButtonPosition` to `true`.

 ## CSS Elements